hsoft/pluginbuilder/doc/examples.rst

 ========

 The ``examples`` subfolder contains a few examples to show the the way to enlightenment.
-Each project have their own extra dependencies, but they of course all require ``py2plugin`` to be installed.
+Each project have their own extra dependencies, but they of course all require ``pluginbuilder`` to be installed.
 Each of the example have a ``build.py`` file in them, so all you have to do to build them is (after you've installed required dependencies) to do::